When students and teachers can't physically meet face to face, that doesn't mean they can't do it through video.

 - It's quick and easy.
 Pushing record and talking can be much faster than other forms of communication.

 - It's a great creative outlet.
 Putting creative touches on a video is easy with many platforms.

 Video calls can really make that personal touch.
 If your school is a G Suite school, there's a lot you can do with Google Meet.
 Here's how to get started!

 Google has new updates rolling out to Google Meet for the 2020-21 school year.
 Some will be for standard G Suite for Education users, and some premium features will be available just for G Suite Enterprise for Education.
 For more information about these new features, check out this announcement post by Google.

 How to do live video calls with Google Meet

 This is a quick, easy way to connect with your students via live video.
 You can use it to do instruction, to hold group discussions, and just to help students see each other's faces.

 Google Meet is available for G Suite users (in education, business, etc.).
 If you're a G Suite user, you can create meetings for others to join.
 If you just have a personal Gmail account, you can only join meetings that others have created.

-NOTE: Until July 1, 2020, Google has made its enterprise features available to all G Suite and G Suite for Education users.
+NOTE: Until September 30, 2020, Google has made its enterprise features available to all G Suite and G Suite for Education users.
 That means, among other things, you can record your video calls and do live stream broadcasts.
 Click here for more information on that.

 Here's how to start a live video call with Google Meet: